cooperj/joshc.uk/content/privacy.md

 and
 <a href="https://www.netlify.com/privacy" target="_blank"> Netlify.</a>

-#### Cloudflare Web Analytics
+#### Plausible (Web Analytics)

-We use Cloudflare Web Analytics to provide basic information about the users of our website.
+We use Plausible to provide basic information about the users of our website.
 The data provides information such as Device information (including Operating System, Web browser, and Type), referring domain, country, and page load time.
 This is used to provide insight onto how the website is working.
 This data is anonymised and cannot be reassociated by us.

+Plausible was chosen as it is [an open-source project](https://plausible.io/open-source-website-analytics).

 To opt-out, use a web browser extension such as
 <a href="https://ublockorigin.com/" target="_blank">uBlock origin.</a>